Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 The peacoat has been a staple aboard seagoing vessels since at least the eighteenth century, when Dutch sailors pioneered the double-breasted design.

-A true style chameleon, the midnight blue heavyweight can move effortlessly through a broad range of styles, adding a muscular touch to any outfit when worn with confidence.
+A true style chameleon, the dark and heavy peacoat can move effortlessly through a broad range of styles, adding a muscular touch to any outfit when worn with confidence.
+For maximum effect, turn that collar up.

 Buzz Rickson’s 1910 Peacoat

-We’re leading off with Buzz Rickson’s faithful tribute to the WWI peacoat, featuring slightly more length than the WWII versions.
+We’re leading off with Buzz Rickson’s faithful tribute to the WWI peacoat.
+Featuring slightly more length than the WWII versions, this 10-button midnight-blue beauty is the king of its class.

 Though they’ve got stiff competition, Buzz Rickson’s lead the pack in this category.
-My own peacoat features a Buzz Rickson’s label, and I couldn’t be happier with my choice.
+I wear a Buzz Rickson’s peacoat, and I couldn’t be happier with my choice.

 Anatomica Long Peacoat